joshuamorton/joshuamorton.github.com/_posts/2017-1-25-juggling.md

 As an example, here are two 3 ball patterns, "522" on the left and "531" on the right.
-In "522", this extra space is used by holding the balls for an extra count, but in "531", there is an extra step where the two held balls are swapped.
+In "522", this extra space is used by holding the balls for an extra count (because remember, a "throw at height 2" is equivalent to just holding the prop), but in "531", there is an extra step where the two held balls are swapped.

 {:.center}